Anooshiravan/DataScience_C3_W4_TidyData/readme.md

-# Getting and Cleaning Data, Peer Assessment Project
+# Getting and Cleaning Data, Course 3 Week 4

 ## <u>How to regenerate tidy data:</u>
 1. Clone the project, the data files are in UCI HAR Dataset folder